 While wishing to meet Chuck Norris and Bill “Superfoot” Wallace, Mr Morgan finds his father to be his real life hero.
 “He is no longer with us, but during his time on Earth was always there for his family, especially his children and grandchildren.
 He sacrificed a lot to make sure we were always successful.
 He taught me what it meant to be loyal, to be honest, and to have the integrity to standup for what was right no matter the outcome.”

-Currently Mr Morgan is holds the rank of Fourth Degree in Taekwondo and looking to start training towards fifth degree.
+Currently Mr Morgan is holds the rank of Fifth Degree in Taekwondo.
 Outside of martial arts, Mr Morgan spends time with his family, rebuilding classic motorcycles and pretty much anything outdoors i.e. kayaking, hiking, camping, etc. The Morgan family are all very active in their church and a very welcomed addition to the GMA Team!

 2nd Degree Black Belt in Combat JuJistu (2018)